Trusted WordPress tutorials, when you need them most.

 AIOSEO helps you optimize your website for search engines without any technical knowledge or the need to hire an SEO expert.
 The plugin offers a headline analyzer inside your WordPress editor so that you can create powerful titles.

 Note: This tutorial will use the AIOSEO Lite version since it includes the headline analyzer tool.
-There is also a Pro version that we use on the WPBeginner site because it offers powerful features like smart schema, XML sitemaps, and more.
+There is also a Pro version that we use on the WPBeginner site because it offers powerful features like smart schema, Video and News XML sitemaps, and more.

 The first thing you’ll need to do is install and activate the free version of AIOSEO on your website.
 If you need help, then you can follow our step-by-step guide on how to install a WordPress plugin.

-Upon activation, the Headline Analyzer will be immediately added to WordPress.
+Upon activation, the Headline Analyzer will be immediately available in your WordPress post editor.

 The plugin will automatically launch its setup wizard.
 You can go ahead and click the ‘Let’s Get Started’ button to set up the other features of the AIOSEO plugin on your website.